lynnlangit/Hello-AWS-Data-Services/Readme.md

 ![AWS Data Services](https://github.com/lynnlangit/Hello-AWS-Data-Services/blob/master/images/aws-data-services.png)

+## AWS Data Services

 This is a set of scripts and instructions designed to help you quickly set up and load key AWS data services for demo and learning purposes.
 The goal is to get a 'Hello World' implementation set up quickly.
 These samples use the Navicat client (14-day free trial) for RDS and Redshift.
-Uses SSH to connect to EMR.
-Includes the following:
+I recommend using the now-available Jupyter Notebook to quickly connect to EMR.
+Samples include the following AWS Data Services:
-  - AWS RDS MySQL
+  - AWS RDS Aurora and MySQL
-  - AWS Redshift
+  - AWS Redshift and Redshift Spectrum
   - AWS EMR with Spark
   - AWS Athena
   - AWS DynamoDB